-The MHC Jazz Ensemble, directed by Mark Gionfriddo, consists of three ensembles: Big Band, Chamber, and Vocal Jazz.
+The Jazz Ensembles of Mount Holyoke College, directed by Mark Gionfriddo, consists of three ensembles: Big Band Jazz, Chamber Jazz, and Vocal Jazz.
+See below for detailed descriptions of each group.

 Members of the audience at Pratt (McCulloch) Auditorium on the evening of April 29, 1999 (the anniversary of Duke Ellington's birth) witnessed a historic occasion when the first MHC Music Department student recital exclusively devoted to Jazz music was presented.
 Over the years, Mount Holyoke women have formed informal groups for “jam sessions”, but prior to the spring of 1999 these students had to travel to one of the other Five College campuses to audition for and play in an official jazz ensemble.
 When tracing the history of the Jazz Ensembles, one must consider that the study of jazz is relatively new to the campus as well.